 Discover train timetables at East Midlands Railway (EMR)

-Across Ashfield, you will find nature trails in 7 of our parks.
+Across Ashfield, you will find nature totems in 6 of our parks.

-Each trail has a theme, along with sensory totem poles and a magnifying post.
+Each park has a theme, along with sensory totem poles and a magnifying post.

 Brierley Forest and Portland Park - Woodland Theme

 The theme at Brierley Forest and Portland Park is woodland.
-Explore the trail to find a hedgehog, badger, fox and deer.
+Explore the parks to find a hedgehog, badger, fox and deer.
 Find out more about these animals by clicking the links below.

 Hedgehog (Erinaceus europaeus):